-Process feedback, as illustrated above, arises in a broad stream from all of your muscles and joints throughout every move of every climb.
-Yet for many climbers, self-awareness of these vital climbing movement data is quite low, as only the screaming proprioceptive messages (for example, I feel my foot slipping or I’m about to fall!) register in their conscious mind.
-Elite climbers, however, possess acute awareness of process feedback and they can tap into proprioceptive sensations in an instant to optimize a foot placement, body position, or movement.
-Gaining such a high level of self-awareness of process feedback comes only by way of a long-term, conscious effort to tap into the subtle physical sensations that constantly spring forth as you climb.
-Be patient and take the time to develop this critical ability!
+This kind of process feedback comes from listening to the sensations in your muscles and joints throughout every move of every climb.
+But many climbers struggle to achieve this level of self-awareness.
+Only the loudest, most dire proprioceptive messages (such as My foot is slipping! or I’m about to fall!) register in their conscious mind.
+Elite climbers, on the other hand, possess acute awareness of process feedback.
+They can instantly tap into subtle proprioceptive sensations to optimize a foot placement, body position, or movement pattern.
+Such a high level of self-awareness requires a long-term, conscious effort to understand the physical sensations that spring forth as you climb.
+It’s worth the time to develop this critical ability!

-On the macro scale, you must also strive to recognize the gross results feedback that provides clues on the effectiveness of your actions and chosen strategy.
-On the surface such results feedback of climbing movement seems to be simply an outcome of an action taken—for example, falling off a given move or failing on a route.
-Awareness of these results takes little effort—the message is obvious, right?
-Well, not really; there’s always a deeper message to be found if you possess the self-awareness to look for it.
+On the macro scale, you must also strive to recognize “gross results feedback”.
+This type of feedback from your body provides clues about the effectiveness of your actions and chosen strategy.
+On the surface, gross results feedback seems like nothing more than the outcome of an action, like falling off a move or failing on a route.
+It doesn’t take much effort to become aware of such a consequence…right?
+Not really; there’s always a deeper message to be found, if you have enough self-awareness to look for it.

-Making the most of results feedback demands that you search back for the cause of the poor outcome.
+Making the most of proprioception in the form of gross results feedback means searching for the exact cause of a particular outcome.
 For example, you might ask yourself: Is my limiting constraint mental, technical, or physical in nature?
-As always, you can sharpen self-awareness by asking a series of probing questions: Was I climbing too slowly?
+You can then probe even further: Was I climbing too slowly?
 Is there a better sequence to be found?
 Is fear preventing me from fully committing to the moves?
-Obviously there are countless other questions you could ask, so keep an open mind and play the role of a performance detective who’s trying to uncover clues for success.
+Keep an open mind as the internal conversation continues, and play the role of a performance detective who’s trying to uncover as many clues as possible.

-Another strategy to improve self-awareness of results is to view yourself climbing or training from an observer’s perspective, as if watching yourself on TV.
-In your mind’s eye, examine the strategies you have employed, the ways you’ve been training, and your overall behavior at the crags and elsewhere.
-From this disassociated perspective you can be more critical in your assessment, usually without the undesirable side effect of getting yourself down.
+Another strategy to improve self-awareness of results is to take a bird’s eye view of yourself climbing or training.
+Step back and externally examine the strategies you’ve employed, the ways you’ve been training, and your overall behavior on the wall.
+From this disassociated perspective you can be more constructively critical in your assessment.
 Can you identify a flawed strategy?
-Are the same actions being taken over and over without any course corrections?
-Are training practices ineffective, perhaps failing to address known weaknesses?
-Do you see emotions getting out of hand and adversely affecting performance?
+Are you performing the same action over and over, without any course corrections?
+Are you training ineffectively, perhaps failing to address weaknesses?
+Do you catch any emotions getting out of hand and adversely affecting your performance?